ABOUT THE ARCHIVES

 The Museum Archives exists under the authority of the Museum’s Senior Deputy Director for Curatorial Affairs and are directed by a professional archivist who is also responsible for the Museum’s Records Management Program.
 Sensitive data is protected, evidentiary values and provenance are observed, and copyright and privacy issues are respected; basic conservation methods are employed.

 The Archives serves outside researchers as well as Museum staff.
 Users are informed of the Museum’s archival resources through finding aids available on the Museum Archives website.
 Certain archival records have been microfilmed by the Archives of American Art, which makes them available internationally through inter-library loan.

-The Museum Archives staff includes a full-time professional Museum Archivist, an Associate Archivist, an Archives Specialist, a Records Manager, and a part-time Assistant.
-Additional staff consists of grant-funded project staff and interns.
+The Archives staff includes a full-time Chief of Archives, professional archivists, and a part-time coordinator.
+Additional staff consists of grant-funded project archivists, fellows, and interns.

 Institutional Records Policy

 This policy statement outlines the procedures for the maintenance and disposition of the records of The Museum of Modern Art and establishes the authority and responsibility for its Archives and Records.

 A.1.
 MoMA Archives